Azure pipeline variables and parameters

 type, we can use ${{ each element in paramters.elements}}

-type, it will not be easy as Microsoft hasn’t provided any official docs (and this one) on how to use complex paramter with the pipeline native syntax, and my tests with different approaches failed too.
+type, it will not be easy as Microsoft hasn't provided any official docs (and this one) on how to use complex parameter with the pipeline native syntax, and my tests with different approaches failed too.
 Hopefully, for mapping/dict

 object type of parameter, we can workaround it by doing some transformation in a script task with convertToJson like: echo '${{ convertToJson(parameters.elements) }}'